tillarnold/fixed-2d-array/README.md

 [![Code Climate](https://codeclimate.com/github/tillarnold/fixed-2d-array/badges/gpa.svg)](https://codeclimate.com/github/tillarnold/fixed-2d-array)

-> A fixed size 2D array in javascript
+> A fixed size 2D array in JavaScript

-This module gives you a two-dismesional array with a fixed size.
+This module gives you a two-dimensional array with a fixed size.

-## Fixed2DArray(width,height,defaultValue)
+## Fixed2DArray(width, height, defaultValue)
 `width` is the width of the array and `height` is the height of the array.
 (That's kinda obvious, isn't it?)
 During the creation of the array the `defaultValue` will be asigned to all elements.

 ### validateCoords(x, y)
-The `validateCoords` method checks if the given coordinates are valid. (lie inside of the array) If the coordinates are *not* valid a `Error` is thrown.
+The `validateCoords` method checks if the given coordinates are valid. (lie inside of the array) If the coordinates are *not* valid an `Error` is thrown.

 ### get(x, y)
 Returns the value of the given coordinate.
 The coordinate is checked using `validateCoords`.

 ### set(x, y, value)
 Sets the value of the given coordinate to `value`.
 The coordinate is checked using `validateCoords`.

 ### getHeight()
 Returns the height of the array.